DenisDovzhanyn/LeetChain/README.md

 ## Features

-- **Block Structure**: Each block contains a set of transactions (LeetCode questions and answers).
+- **java.com.LeetChain.Block Structure**: Each block contains a set of transactions (LeetCode questions and answers).
 - **Proof of Work**: Implement a basic Proof of Work (PoW) algorithm for block validation.
-- **Decentralized Ledger**: Simulate a decentralized ledger where each node can add new blocks to the chain.
+- **Decentralized java.com.LeetChain.Ledger**: Simulate a decentralized ledger where each node can add new blocks to the chain.
 - **EC Keys for Wallets**: Utilize Elliptic Curve (EC) cryptography for secure wallet management, allowing users to sign transactions with their private keys.
 - **RocksDB Persistence**: Use RocksDB for efficient and reliable data persistence, ensuring the integrity and accessibility of the blockchain data.
 - **Multi-Threading**: Implement multi-threading to concurrently handle node operations, mining processes, and wallet management.